Netsensia/2048Solver/README.md

 There is code to set up and manipulate the board for making moves.
 I am in the process of implementing the game search to allow the program to play out and solve the game in as fast a time as possible using an alpha-beta search, such as that used in my [Rival Chess Engine](https://github.com/Netsensia/rival-chess-android-engine).

-Currently the main method of TwentyFortyEight.java plays randomly, resulting in positions such as:
+There are two current methods of play.
+First, random moves, resulting in an average score after 50,000 runs of 889 and resulting in positions such as:

 	----------------------------
 	|     4|     2|     4|    16|